SanskarMathur/Hand-Sign-Recognition-Sanskar-Mathur/README.md

 Submitted by :-
-Sanskar Mathur
+(Sanskar Mathur,
-IIT ISM Dhanbad
+IIT ISM Dhanbad,
-Website/Application Software Engineer
+Website/Application Software Engineer)

 Steps to Run the app (for the first Time) :-